gergap/vim-cmake-build/README.md

 You can configure the working directory and command line arguments using simple Vim variables.
 These settings will be used for all three execution modes.

+It is also possible to set breakpoints from Vim, which get synced back and forth between GDB and Vim as demonstrated in the screencast below.

 ## Perl support

-As a nice bonus the execution of Perl scripts is also supported.
+As a nice bonus, the execution of Perl scripts is also supported.
 When the current buffer is of filetype `perl`, then the script is executed using the Perl interpreter.
 Debugging is also supported using either [VimDebug.vim], the Vim Debugger for Perl or any external debugger like [DDD].